Touch (Sarah McLachlan album)

-Touch is the debut album by Canadian singer-songwriter Sarah McLachlan, released in 1988 and then re-released in 1989.
+Touch is the debut album by Canadian singer-songwriter Sarah McLachlan.
+It was originally released on October 11, 1988 through Nettwerk and Capitol Records.
+The album was then re-released on April 3, 1989 through Nettwerk and Arista Records with additional material and new cover art.
+The album includes "Vox", McLachlan's debut single, which reached number 90 in Canada upon its release.

-The album was originally released in 1988 by Nettwerk.
-McLachlan later signed to Arista Records internationally (although remaining on Nettwerk in Canada), and a revamped version of Touch, with several remixed songs and a new track, was released in 1989 on both labels.
-The original 1988 release was discontinued by Nettwerk, and is now considered a collector's item.
-It is distinguished by its black and sepia cover.
-The first released single from the album was "Vox" in 1988, followed by "Steaming" in 1989.

-McLachlan did not achieve commercial stardom until 1991 in Canada, with Solace, and 1994–1995 internationally, with her 1993 album Fumbling Towards Ecstasy.
+McLachlan did not achieve commercial stardom until 1991 in Canada, with Solace; she achieved success internationally in 1994–1995 with her 1993 album Fumbling Towards Ecstasy.
 In 1993, McLachlan and Nettwerk were sued by Darryl Neudorf, a Vancouver musician and former member of 54-40, who alleged that he had made a significant and uncredited contribution to the songwriting on Touch.
 Although both McLachlan and Nettwerk acknowledged that Neudorf was involved in the album's production, both took the position that his contribution had not been primarily in songwriting.
 The judge in that suit ultimately ruled in McLachlan's favor.

 Track listing

+All tracks written by Sarah McLachlan, except "Steaming" and "Uphill Battle" (music by McLachlan and Darren Phillips).